impillar/AndroidReferences/LiteratureReview.md

  + Statistical Deobfuscation of Android Applications, CCS 2016
  + Software Protection on the Go: A Large-Scale Empirical Study on Mobile App Obfuscation, ICSE 2018
  + Tackling runtime-based obfuscation in Android with TIRO, USENIX Security 2019
+ + UI Obfuscation and Its Effects on Automated UI Analysis for Android Apps, ASE 2020

 ## Fuzzing Test for Vulnerabilities
  + Droidfuzzer: Fuzzing the Android Apps with Intent-filter Tag, MoMM 2013 (tool: Droidfuzzer)